Gaurav23154/Book-Review-assignment/README.md

 # Book Review Platform

-A full-stack web application for book enthusiasts to discover, review, and share their thoughts about books.
-Built with React, Node.js, and MongoDB.
+A full-stack web application for book enthusiasts to discover, review, and share their thoughts on books.
+Users can browse books, write reviews, manage their profiles, and interact with other readers.

 ## Features

+### User Features
+- User authentication (register, login, logout)
+- User profile management
-- 📚 Browse and search books
+- Browse books with advanced filtering and search
+- View detailed book information
+- Write and submit book reviews
-- ⭐ Rate and review books
+- Rate books (1-5 stars)
+- View other users' reviews
+- Track reading history

+### Book Management
+- Add new books to the platform
+- View book details including:
+  - Title, author, and description
+  - Cover image
-- 👤 User authentication and profiles
+  - Genre and publication year
-- 📝 Create and manage book reviews
+  - Average rating and total reviews
+  - User reviews and ratings

+### Search and Filter
+- Search books by title or author
-- 🔍 Filter books by genre and rating
+- Filter books by genre
-- 💬 Interactive review system
+- Sort books by:
+  - Newest first
+  - Oldest first
+  - Highest rated
+  - Title A-Z

+### Responsive Design
+- Mobile-friendly interface
+- Responsive grid layout
-- 📱 Responsive design for all devices
+- Optimized for all screen sizes

 ## Tech Stack

 ### Frontend
 - React.js
-- Material-UI
+- Material-UI (MUI) for UI components
-- React Router
+- React Router for navigation
-- Axios
+- Axios for API requests
 - Context API for state management
+- Vite for build tooling

 ### Backend
 - Node.js
 - Express.js
-- MongoDB
+- MongoDB with Mongoose
-- JWT Authentication
+- JWT for authentication
-- Mongoose ODM
+- RESTful API architecture

+### Development Tools
+- Git for version control
+- npm for package management
+- Environment variables for configuration

 ## Prerequisites

+Before you begin, ensure you have the following installed:
 - Node.js (v14 or higher)
-- MongoDB (local or Atlas)
+- MongoDB
 - npm or yarn

-## Local Development Setup
+## Installation

 1. Clone the repository:
 ```bash